 - Accepts participants from the US, Canada, France, Denmark, Spain, Italy, Germany, and the UK

 Other Product Testing Programs

-A couple of other popular product testing programs are for Nike and Adidas.
-However, the problem with these programs is you’re required to test out apparel or shoes for 2-4 weeks while keeping a diary of feedback.
+A couple of other popular product testing programs are for Nike, Adidas, and Reebok.
+However, the problem with these assignments is you’re required to test out apparel or footwear for 2-4 weeks while keeping a diary of feedback.
 Then at the end of the testing period, you have to ship the products back to the companies.
 I don’t think this is fair compensation for your time.
 These companies make billions each year — yet they don’t compensate reviewers for their time with free shoes, clothing, or product credit.